gicolek/WP-Base-Theme/README.md

 		),
 	),
 ```
-Two sidebars will be created, one sidebar-1 with default values, that is:
+Two sidebars will be created:

+- sidebar-1 with default values, that is:

 ```php
 		'name' => __( 'Sidebar', 'wpized_light' ),